surajiitd/Digital-Image-Analysis-COL783/Ass1/README.md

 ## Commands to run :

-## A. Demosaiking
+## A. Demosaicing
- - we have provided output images in the same directory
+ - we have provided output images in the same directory.
+ - we have also included image output of matlab functin demosaic().
  - go to q_a_demosaicing and execute:
 	```
 	python3 q1.py -i "../data/demosaicing"